How to Make Effective Coupons

 Study Competitor's Coupons

 It pays to know what your competition is up to and one-up them whenever possible.
-For example, some stores accept coupons from their competitors (example: Michael's and JoAnn Fabrics often accept each other's coupons.)
+For example, some stores accept coupons from their competitors (for example: Michael's and JoAnn Fabrics often accept each other's coupons.)

 Other stores (most frequently grocery stores) offer double coupon days.
 These are sales pitches that allow customers to bring in clipped coupons from manufacturers and get double the face value off from their purchases.